serroto/segmentify-project/README.md

 # segmentify-project
-This is a frontend devoloper recruitment ptoject for Segmentify.
+This was a Frontend developer recruitment project for Segmentify.
+Usign HTML, CSS, JavaScript and JQuery, and collecting data from a specific json file, i completed a products carousel accaording to the products categories.